LABORA-INF-UFG/fa-5glena/README.md

 4. Navegate to "myproject" root directory
 5. Run the command "python3 run_project.py" to run the project.

-Note: At the end, the simulation results are stored in "sim_results" directory subdirectory
+Note: At the end of simulation, the simulation results are stored in "sim_results" subdirectory